Starting a Business in France

 - the partnership which implies having at least two members called partners.

 Our attorneys in France can offer detailed information about each type of business form and help you with the procedures related to starting a business in France.
+In case you intend to open a company in Estonia, we can put you in contact with our partners.

 Share capital requirements for starting a business in France